Kelin (film)

 Kelin (Cyrillic: Келін, Russian: Невестка / Nevestka, English: The Bride) is a Kazakhstani film released in 2009.

-Ermek Tursynov is the director of movie.
-Gulsharat Zhubyeva, Turakhan Sadykova and Erzhan Nurymbet play the leading roles.
+Ermek Tursunov is the director of movie.
+Gulsharat Zhubyeva, Turakhan Sadykova and Erzhan Nurymbet play the leading roles.It was selected as the Kazakhstani entry for the Best Foreign Language Film at the 82nd Academy Awards, making the January shortlist.

 Filming technique

 No language was used in the movie.
 No subtitles are needed to watch.
 Throughout the film, only the sounds of nature are heard.
 Human voices also appear as a natural element in only a few places (such as shouting, groaning).

 Plot

 It tells the story of an anonymous bride who is married against her will to a shepherd.
-His true love, Mergen, is not strong enough to take him.
+Her true love, Mergen, is not strong enough to take her.
 Mergen swears that he will win back the girl he loves.
 Meanwhile, the new bride migrates to her husband's dormitory, where they will live with her mother-in-law.
 The old woman has absolute dominance over everyone in the house.
 The bride begins to enjoy the sexual life with her husband over time.
 But things get complicated when her old love returns to pick her up after a while.
 Because the bride is used to her new family.
 Mergen watches the family from afar and begins to look for opportunities.

 The story told takes place in the Altai mountains between the second century and the fourth century.
 In the film, there are practices related to the old Turkic shamanism.